Subscribe To This Site

 Independence Bowl Tickets

 The Independence Bowl (some call it Advocare Bowl now) has quite a long history.
 Played first back in 1976, it is now one of the college football bowl games that sells out fast.
-The 2009 match-up on December 28, 2009 will be Texas A&M vs. Georgia.
 Over the years the setup has changed.
 Since 1998 teams from the Southeastern Conference (SEC) and the Big 12 conference determined the winner of the bowl - assuming bowl-eligible teams were available in those conference.
-Most recently the decision was made to feature the third highest ranked team from the MWC (Mountain West Conference) and the seventh highest ranked team from the ACC (Atlantic Coast Conference) starting in 2010.

 Independence Bowl Logo

-With the Texas A&M Aggies against the Georgia Bulldogs playing for the 2009 win, we will see the 34th edition of this college football bowl game.
-For Texas it will be the 3rd time in the bowl.
+The 2009 AdvoCare V100 Independence Bowl was the 34th edition of the bowl, played on December 22nd, 2009 and won 44 for Georgia (in their 2nd appearance) over 20 for Texas A&M Aggies.
+It was Texas's 3rd time in the bowl.
 Last time they played was in 2000 in what most of us remember as the "Snow Bowl", when Shreveport received an unusual amount of snow on game day.
 That game ended with an overtime loss against Mississippi State (43-41).

 Starting in 2009 the title sponsor is Advocare, which makes them the fifth title sponsor since the bowl's inception.
 The company is known for making energy drinks and nutritional supplements that are being sold through multilevel marketing (MLM).
 Advocare replaces the previous title sponsor PetroSun.
 Sponsors preceding PetroSun were AB Electrolux Home Products Poulan and Wee Eater, Sanford, and Mainstay Investments.